KoyoteScience/BayesianLinearRegressor/README.md

 # BayesianLinearRegressor

-Python implementation of a Bayesian Linear Regression / Bayesian Linear Regressor.
+A minimal and complete Python implementation of a Bayesian Linear Regression / Bayesian Linear Regressor.
+No parameters (including the noise parameter, or the average sum of squared residuals) need to be set, they are all learned on the fly.

 This reposity covers two files: **bayesian_linear_regressor.py** and **test_suite.py**.
 They work with the BanditoAPI (https://github.com/KoyoteScience/BanditoAPI) to test different approaches to performing a linear regression with correct uncertainties: